Remerd/eazy-request-sql/README.md

 # eazy-request-sql
-This repository was created for eazy acces to sql databases
+This repository was created for eazy access to sql databases